On Completely Mixed Stochastic Games: Non-zerosum game

-This is a player 2 controlled stochastic game with 2 states $S_1$ and $S_2$.
-Player 2 controllers the transition.
-In both $S_1$ and $S_2$ is player 2 chooses column 1 the game moves to $S_1$ in the next states and if player 2 chooses column 2 then the game moves to $S_2$ in the next state.
+The following is an example of a non-zerosum completely mixed undiscounted stochastic game.
+This is the corresponding non-zerosum version of Example \ref{example3}. \begin{example} This example is a player-2 controlled stochastic game with states $s_1$ and $s_2$. player-2 controlled the transition.
+In both state $s_1$ and $s_2$ if player-2 chooses action 1 (column 1) then the game moves to state $s_1$ in the next day and if player-2 chooses action 2 (column 2) then the game moves to state $s_2$ in the next day.